 Long periods of walking can aggravate swelling pain—but long periods of sitting can aggravate it, too.
 Make sure you’re rotating between the two activities throughout the day and that you’re not spending too long doing one or the other.

-Walking is actually better for your swelling than standing is because the movement helps your blood flow throughout your body.
+Walking is actually better for your swelling than standing because the movement helps your blood flow throughout your body.
 So make sure you get in a few minutes of walking every day.
 Other kinds of gentle exercises can help, too.

 Stay Cool in the Heat